CursorCult/.github/profile/README.md

 - Install: `pipx install cursorcult` (then run `cursorcult`)
 - Cursor (the editor): https://cursor.com

+## Verification bias (policy)

+We strongly prefer rules that are easy to verify.
+This is not a hard requirement, but it is a core design bias.

+- Phrase rules so they produce observable evidence (logs, artifacts, commits, or trace links).
+- Favor wording that can be checked by scripts over sequencing claims that cannot be verified.
+- If a rule cannot be fully automated yet, document the expected evidence and how to review it.

 ## 🧭 What you’ll find

 - **Rule packs**: focused, composable sets of Cursor rules you can drop into a repo